pbulsink/jekyll-now/_posts/2017-03-10-arena_locations.md

 ![plot of chunk leafletmap](/images/leafletmap-1.png)

-I'll note, however, that getting it to show on github pages is not easy.
-So this is just an iframe of it hosted on RPubs.
+I'll note, however, that getting leaflet maps to show on github pages is not easy.
+So you can view it on RPubs here: [http://rpubs.com/pbulsink/arenamap](http://rpubs.com/pbulsink/arenamap).

-<iframe width="700" height="500" src="http://rpubs.com/pbulsink/arenamap">&nbsp;</iframe>